 Listening to priests, ministers, rabbis, and others, I always got the feeling that they "knew", and we didn't.
 They made us feel stupid.
 Through all of my studies, I began to realize that all of the messiahs said that if we were like children, we would understand it.
 The movement that everybody calls "the New Age" isn't new.
 It's older than time.
 It was around long before the time of Buddha or the time of Jesus, and it came about way before the Old Testament.
 The whole world believed in it, totally and completely -- we have had many lives.

 The Gnostic Christianity embodied by my church, the Society of Novus Spiritus, is very different from any other denomination of Christianity.
 One of the tenets of our religion is: "The way of all peace is to scale the mountain of self.
 The love of others makes the climb down easier.
 We see all things darkly until love lights the lamp of the soul."

 We're Gnostics -- not agnostics.
 I want this to be a people's religion.
 We base our path to God on reason far more than on faith.
 Anything that you can ask can be answered.
 There are no mysteries.
 A truth and a reality that you never believed possible will manifest inside you.
 Believing on faith alone is exhausting.
 Reason is what we're bringing you.
-The whole idea is that God is in His heaven, and you're here.
 The reasonable idea is that you keep progressing, that whatever wrongdoings have been done to you, they are ultimately for a reason.
 Nothing is random or pointless.

 This is the first time in 2,000 years that we're merging a belief in reincarnation into Christianity.
 For years and years, people didn't believe these two ideas went hand in hand, but of course they do.
 Scholars and theologians tell us that the Gnostics and the Essenes had extensive writings about reincarnation up until A.D.
 325 with the Council of Nicaea.
 So did our Lord, because he studied in India.